Ethics, Conduct and Disciplinary Action for Art Therapists

 These documents are available to the public on each entities website.

 Due to state licensure of Art Therapy in Maryland, it is unlawful to provide art therapy to the public without the denotation of Licensed Clinical Professional Art Therapist (LCPAT) by the state licensing board.

 If you have questions about someone’s representation of herself or himself as an art therapist, as providing art therapy services, as having an art therapy degree, certification, credentials, or license, please first try to ascertain whether or not the person actually has the credentials claimed by verifying their credentials.

 If you believe, after a reasonable inquiry, that this person is deliberately misrepresenting herself or himself, there is an official avenue of redress to follow.
 Due to state licensure of art therapy in Maryland, all complaints should be directed to the State of Maryland.

-Please contact the Ethics Chair of the Maryland Art Therapy Association with any further questions.
+Please contact the Maryland Art Therapy Association with any further questions.